What is ISO 27001:2013 Information Security Management System?

 But the biggest thing many organizations see when they are certified with this certification is they become recognized by their customers as taking cybersecurity and information security seriously.
 So with those messages, the next step is to get that management sign-off and approval, so everybody knows that it is driven from the top of your organization.

 5. Risk Assessment

 There are pretty several simple-easy-to-understand methods out there that will at least get you started.
-In due course, you can become more sophisticated and dig deeper into these risk scenarios, but for now, to get the ISMS off the ground within the ten days that we are talking about, this is a great place to start.
+In due course, you can become more sophisticated and dig deeper into these risk scenarios, but to get the ISMS off the ground within the ten days we are talking about, this is a great place to start.

 6. Risk Treatment Plan